 Famous for its Impressionist and Post-impressionist masterpieces as well as outstanding earlier paintings and drawings, The Courtauld Gallery is one of the finest small museums in the world.
 Ranging from Botticelli, Cranach and Rubens to Monet, Gauguin, Cézanne and Van Gogh, this magnificent collection is displayed in the elegant 18th century setting of Somerset House.
 World-famous paintings include Manet’s Bar at the Folies-Bergère, Van Gogh’s Self Portrait with Bandaged Ear and Renoir’s La Loge.
 In addition, The Courtauld Gallery offers a highly acclaimed programme of temporary exhibitions.

-The Courtauld Gallery and Gallery Shop are closed from Monday 3rd September 2018 for a period of at least 2 years for a major development project, Courtauld Connects.
+The Courtauld Gallery and Gallery Shop are currently closed for a major development project, Courtauld Connects.
 They are expected to reopen in late 2021.

 Prices and opening times

 |Concession Ticket||From £4.00 per ticket|

 Free on Mondays 10.00 - 14.00 (excluding public holidays; no groups)

 Free admission at all times for under 18s, registered unwaged, full-time UK students, staff of UK universities and Friends of The Courtauld Institute.
 Disabled Visitors can bring in a helper for free.

 Admission charge includes entrance to all temporary exhibitions and displays.

 Free admission on Mon from 10-14.00.
 Concession includes: unemployed,students and university staff.